Ratna04priya/Image-Browser/README.md

 This program can be used in various ways
 >- User takes the image input file of any extension and use them in other purpose
 >- Like adding buttons which may run the other big programs in backend like analysing the data, etc.
+>- More menus can be added for extended functionalities.